 Campers can show off their talents in the talent show and their inner-actor during skit night, where every camper participates in a short play to demonstrate what they learned at camp.
 Other fun cultural activities include Garba/Raas/Bhangra Night and Holi.

-This will be Namita’s second year directing camp.
+This will be Namita’s third year directing camp.
 She graduated from University of Texas at Austin and currently works in Houston.

 This is Abhi’s first year as director.
 He will be graduating from University of Texas at Austin this spring.